Al Franken resigns, blasts GOP hypocrisy on sexual misconduct

-"Enough is enough," Sen. Kirsten Gillibrand wrote of the allegations against Franken in a Facebook post Wednesday.
-"The women who have come forward are brave and I believe them."
+As Franken spoke, many of the Democratic women in the Senate who said Wednesday that it was time for the lawmaker to go — including Kirsten Gillibrand of New York, Claire McCaskill of Missouri and Tammy Baldwin of Wisconsin — looked on, appearing visibly upset.

-In November, the two-term senator was swept up in the fast-moving avalanche of sexual misconduct and harassment allegations that have led to high-profile firings and resignations of a number of powerful men in Hollywood and the media.
-Minnesota's Democratic governor, Mark Dayton, has the power to appoint Franken's replacement, who would serve until the next statewide general election in November 2018.
+Just a day earlier, it was Gillibrand's Facebook post that set off a cascade of calls for Franken's resignation, first by her female colleagues, and later, by senators, male and female, across both parties.

-Leeann Tweeden, a Los Angeles radio news anchor, was the first woman to come forward in mid-November.
-She claimed that during a 2006 USO tour Franken — who was not yet elected to the Senate — forcibly kissed her while they rehearsed a skit together and later groped her on a plane.
+Leeann Tweeden, a Los Angeles radio news anchor, was the first woman to come forward with accusations against him.
+Last month, she claimed that during a 2006 USO tour Franken — who was not yet elected to the Senate — forcibly kissed her while they rehearsed a skit together and later groped her on a plane.
 An alarming photograph backed up her accusation.

 After Tweeden told her story, several more women come forward to allege that Franken had groped them in public settings, prompting Franken to issue an apology as well as support a Senate Ethics Committee inquiry into his behavior.

 "I’ve learned from recent stories that in some of those encounters, I crossed a line for some women — and I know that any number is too many.
-Some women have found my greetings or embraces for a hug or photo inappropriate, and I respect their feelings about that," he said.
+Some women have found my greetings or embraces for a hug or photo inappropriate, and I respect their feelings about that," he said at the time.

-But a Politico report published Wednesday morning marked the beginning of the end for Franken's colleagues.
+But a Politico report Wednesday morning was the beginning of the end for Franken's colleagues.
 In it, a former congressional aide to the senator said he tried to forcibly kiss her in 2006, saying, "It's my right as an entertainer."
-Franken forcefully denied the account, which has not been verified by NBC News, but by the end of the day, 35 senators, including Senate Minority Leader Chuck Schumer, had issued statements calling for his ouster.
+Franken denied the account, which has not been verified by NBC News, but by the end of the day, dozens of senators, including Senate Minority Leader Chuck Schumer, had issued statements calling for his ouster.

-Democratic strategists told NBC News that by pushing Franken to resign, Democrats believed they could regain the moral high ground and go after Moore with a clean slate — drawing a sharper contrast with Republicans.
-Moore has been accused of sexual assault and pursuing girls as young as 14, allegations that he has denied.
+Minnesota's governor, Mark Dayton, a Democrat, has the power to appoint Franken's replacement, who would serve until the next statewide general election in November 2018.
+Dayton said Thursday that he will announce his decision on who will replace Franken in the Senate "in the next couple of days."

 From parodies to politics